wallix/awless/README.md

        fouth-bucket        1000         0.00772 Gb
                                         3.5059 Gb

+Note that - as a upcoming feature - using the local infrastructure snaphosts (automatically synced), we will be able to run inspectors through time very fast (i.e: all done locally)!
+For instance, in this case you would see the evolution of your bucket sizing!

 # About

 `awless` is an open source project created by Henri Binsztok, Quentin Bourgerie, Simon Caplette and François-Xavier Aguessy at Wallix.